Anchor Town

 The Viewing Platform

 The most visited space in Anchor Town.
-Metal benches bolted to the platform's deck, facing the thread.
-Residents sit here and watch the climbers — bright points of light tracking up the impossible line, carrying cargo, passengers, and the weight of everything the surface sends to orbit.
-A climber is visible for approximately forty minutes before it shrinks to invisibility.
-In those forty minutes, a person on the platform watches someone else leave the planet.
+Metal benches bolted to the platform's deck, facing south along the coast.
+Residents sit here and watch the Pacific Spine departures — maglev trains accelerating along elevated pylons, vanishing into the coastal haze toward the equatorial ground station 3,500 miles away.
+On clear days, the pylons are visible for miles.
+In three hours, the people on that train will be at the Anchor.
+In ten hours, they could be in orbit.
 Off-shift workers come here the way people in other towns go to parks.
 Children do homework on the benches.
-Couples sit in silence and watch the light climb.
+Couples sit in silence and watch the trains go south.

 The Ironclad Schools

-Anchor Town's children attend Ironclad-operated schools where the curriculum includes orbital mechanics, tether engineering, and the particular psychology of living at the base of a structure that goes to space.
-The children don't find the Elevator remarkable.
-They find the Sprawl remarkable — a city that doesn't have a thread going to the sky.
+Anchor Town's children attend Ironclad-operated schools where the curriculum includes orbital mechanics, maglev engineering, and the particular psychology of living at the departure point for a structure that goes to space.
+The children don't find the Spine remarkable.
+They find the Sprawl remarkable — a city that doesn't have a direct line to the sky.
 They learn load calculations before algebra.
-They can identify a climber's cargo class by its acceleration profile.
+They can identify a maglev's cargo class by its acceleration profile.
 They are being shaped into the next generation of Ironclad's workforce, and they don't know any other shape to be.

 The Security Perimeter